CiciAa777/recipe-dataset-investigation/README.md

 ## Univariate Analysis
 With cleaned data, we proceed to look at the distribution of the recipes' cooking time and the distribution of years in which recipes were posted.

-1. Statistics about cooking time shows a cooking mean time of around 115 minutes, which is way much higher than the cooking median time of 35 minutes.
+1. The Statistics below shows a cooking mean time of around 115 minutes, which is way much higher than the cooking median time of 35 minutes.
 This combined with the maximum cooking time indicates that there seem to be a lot of huge outliers of cooking time that largely affects the mean value.

 | Column | Description |
 | ----------- | ----------- |